stefanseibert/stingray-python/README.md

 ## Known Problems in Debug Builds

-If you wanna debug the plugin yourself and cannot get it run, this is because your python
+If you wanna debug the plugin yourself under windows and cannot get it run, this is because your python
-installation is by default not installed as debug version.
+installation is by default not installed with libraries in debug.
 Either you get the python sources
-yourself and build it in debug or use this workound:
+yourself and build them in debug or use this workaround:

 Go into the python lib Folder ([YOUR_INSTALL_PATH]/libs) and copy "python27.lib" to "python27_d.lib"
 Open pyconfig.h ([YOUR_INSTALL_PATH]/include/pyconfig.h) and comment out the line "#define Py_DEBUG"